TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 RETURN *
 ```

 ![HGNC Concept (blue), Code (purple) and Term (green) from HGNC on the left and its corresponding Mouse gene Concept and code on the right  ](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/HGNC_HCOP.png)

 HGNC Concept (blue), Code (purple) and Term (green) from HGNC on the left and its corresponding Mouse gene Concept and code on the right

-4. Given an HPO code, return the corresponding MP code if known
+How about phenotypes?
+Given an HPO code, return the corresponding MP code if known

 ```graphql
 WITH 'HP:0001631' AS HPO_CODE